Teen Beach Movie: Plot

-Brady and McKenzie "Mack" surfs near her grandfather's beach hut in Waikiki.
-Mack then walks in on her grandfather and Brady watching their favorite film, a 1960s musical titled Wet Side Story, where surfers and motorcycle bikers battle for the privilege to hang out at Big Momma's beachside restaurant.
-When Mack's aunt comes by, she explains to Brady that before her mother died, Mack's aunt promised Mack's mom that Mack would attend a private school, and she is leaving the next day.
-Mack asserts that although going is not her choice, she feels it is what she has to do since it is what her mother would want.
-She tells Brady they will have to break up.
+McKenzie, "Mack," and her boyfriend, Brady, surf near her grandfather's beach hut in Waikiki.
+Shortly thereafter, Mack walks in on her grandfather and Brady watching their favorite film, a 1960s musical titled Wet Side Story, in which surfers and motorcycle bikers battle for the privilege to hang out at Big Momma's beachside restaurant.
+When Mack's aunt comes by, she explains to Brady that before Mack’s mother died, she promised Mack’s mother that Mack would attend a private school, and that she will be leaving the next day.
+Mack asserts that although leaving is not her choice, she feels it is what she has to do since it is what her mother would have wanted.
+She subsequently tells Brady that they must break up.

-Before Mack leaves, she decides to surf a 40-foot wave that is about to hit the beach on her family's surfboard.
+Before Mack leaves, she decides to surf an impending 40-foot wave on her family's surfboard.
 Brady gets on a jet ski and goes after Mack, but they both get swept away, eventually landing on another beach.
-They soon realize that they have been swept inside the Wet Side Story film.
-Seizing the moment, Brady joins the film's cast in singing to Mack's dismay.
+They soon realize that they have been swept into the realm of the Wet Side Story film.
+Seizing the moment, Brady joins the film's cast in singing, to Mack's dismay.
 Brady relents and informs Mack that there will be a storm and giant wave that should bring them back home at the end of the film.
 They go into Big Momma's and introduce themselves to the surfers just before the bikers appear and start the surf and turf war.
-Mack and Brady are invited to a party at Big Momma's later that night.
+Mack and Brady are then invited to a party at Big Momma's later that night.

 That evening, Mack and Brady argue while the film's female lead, Lela (one of the biker girls), sings on stage.
-Tanner, the male lead (one of the surfer boys), falls in love with Mack after she bumps into him, and Brady catches Lela when she falls off the stage.
-This interferes with the film's plot, in which Lela falls into Tanner's arms, not Brady's.
-They decide to make Tanner and Lela fall in love to fix things.
+Tanner, the male lead and one of the surfer boys, falls in love with Mack after she bumps into him, whilst Brady catches Lela, who subsequently falls in love with him, as she falls off the stage.
+This interferes with the film's plot, as Lela was supposed to fall into Tanner’s arms.
+Brady and Mack determine to make Tanner and Lela fall in love to fix things.
 Brady also tells Mack about the film's villains, Les Camembert and Dr. Fusion, who plan to use a weather modification machine to make the surfers and bikers leave so they can redevelop Big Momma's into a beach resort.